Shuja1401/BuildingBlocks/TheCodes/Project3_ToDoList/README.md

+Time taken to complete the project: 1 hour 50 minutes.
 The program creates a To-do list.
 It allows a user to add, delete, update and show an existing list.
 The scope of variables.
   - Defining a variable inside a loop will reset the variable after successive iteration.